-- It’s the hardest thing to do while we are still in love with the narcissist.
+Yes, I know.
+This is the hardest thing to do while we are still in love with the narcissist.

-- Because narcissists are eternal victims, they will view you as the attacker if you do many of these things, instead of viewing them as reactions to something they did.
+3. Because narcissists are eternal victims, they will view you as the attacker if you do many of these things, instead of viewing them as reactions to something they did.

-- In the long-term, you won’t have wounded them at all, and may even have helped them to just keep doing what they do.
+6. In the long-term, you won’t have wounded them at all, and may even have helped them to just keep doing what they do.

-Out of all eight of these possible choices, walking away and living your life is the best possible way to get back at a narcissist.
+Walking away and living your life is the best possible way to get back at a narcissist.
 Therefore, if you want to take revenge, do this.

 Just by leaving we take all of our power back.

 The win is truly ours because walking away shows them we no longer care about anything they have to say and they have no more control over our lives.

 You can give them complete and utter silence and do everything you can to heal and become an even better person without them.
 This sends a message that they are insignificant in your life and that you don’t need them.

 Walking away is the worst thing you can do to a narcissist because it’s the best thing you can do for yourself.